Your feeds. Your inbox. No algorithm.

 What if I cancel my subscription?

 The reader keeps working.
-Everything you read locally stays local.
-Sync keeps working too; it's free for everyone.
-You lose auto-organize, smart filters, offline prefetch of starred articles, and the 50-feed cap comes back.
-You can re-subscribe any time, or export to OPML and walk away.
+Sync keeps working — it's free for everyone.
+You lose auto-organize, smart filters, offline prefetch, and the 50-feed cap comes back.
+Re-subscribe any time, or export to OPML and walk away.

 Is sync really private?
-You're storing my data on your server.
+You're storing my data.

 Yes.
-One Personal subscription covers every device you use.
-Open the app on a new laptop or phone, enter your sync passphrase to restore your subscriptions and read state, then paste your license token to unlock the Personal features.
+One Hosted subscription covers every device.
+Enter your sync passphrase to restore, paste your license to unlock.
 No per-device fees, no seat limits.

 What's the catch with "Free"?

 No catch.
-The free tier is the full reader: same UI, same speed, same keyboard shortcuts, same OPML export, same encrypted sync across devices.
-You're capped at 50 feed subscriptions; beyond that, subscribe or self-host.
-No card, no email, no "free for the first month then we charge you."
+Full reader, same speed, same OPML export, same encrypted sync.
+Capped at 50 feed subscriptions; beyond that, subscribe or self-host.

 Why should I care about RSS in 2026?

-Because every link you click is shaped by someone else's algorithm.
+Every link you click is shaped by someone else's algorithm.
 RSS is the opposite: you pick what you follow, you see everything they publish, in the order it happened.
-No promoted posts.
-No "you might also like."
-No quietly-deprecated emails.
-It is a small, stubborn corner of the internet that still works the way you'd expect.
+A small, stubborn corner of the internet that still works.

-Export your subscriptions to OPML (one click, in Settings) and import them into any other reader.
-Or spin up the open-source build on your own server: the code is AGPL, the Docker image is on GHCR, the self-hosting guide is in the repo.
-The format is yours to take with you.
+Export to OPML in one click and import into any other reader.
+Or run the open-source build yourself: AGPL code, Docker image on GHCR, self-hosting guide in the repo.
+The format is yours.

 Privacy